tOOlmaRR/toolmarrs-collectables/GeosTradingCards/README.md

 ## History

-### v1.3 (Next Version)
+### v1.3
-- refactored existing README documentation to link together separate documents from each component of Geo Trading Cards, and wrote some additional documentation
+- refactored existing README documentation to link together separate documents from each component of Geo Trading Cards, and wrote some additional documentation.

 ### v1.2
 - The condition of the website when I ceased official buisness activities around the 2014-2015 timeframe.